Skip to main content

 The harsh reality is that building an agent is only 10 percent of the work.
 Making it reliable is the other 90 percent.
 A custom skill or agent workflow is not ready for deployment until it can execute its task with near-zero human edits.
 Getting a skill to that level of precision typically requires 20 to 40 hours of focused iteration.
 You must feed it edge cases, correct its logic, and refine its constraints repeatedly.

 Deploying 50 mediocre agents creates operational chaos.
-Deploying one highly refined, governed agent creates operational leverage.
+Deploying one highly refined, governed agent creates operational leverage — the foundation of enterprise operations automation that scales with your business.

 The workflow extraction method